Khalid Hamadeh's Facebook Ads Course Review

 He has a unique perspective, constantly posts course updates and reaps only raving reviews.

 And his English is native...👌

 While my accent is 🧀 🇳🇱

 This guy is literally the only one I think I can't beat at creating a Facebook course.
-But after completing his entire online course I do think I can add value by filling some gaps.
+But after completing his entire online course I thought I could add value by filling gaps.